MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -DigestAuthentication
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DigestAuthentication parameter specifies whether Digest authentication is enabled on the virtual directory.

-!!!
-Exchange Server 2016

 The DigestAuthentication parameter specifies whether Digest authentication is enabled on the virtual directory.
 Valid values are:

 - $true: Digest authentication is enabled.

 - $false: Digest authentication is disabled.
 This is the default value.

 ```yaml
 Type: $true | $false